Stainless Steel Hinges

 All of the most common hinge types can be made from stainless steel: piano hinges or continuous hinges, butt hinges, strap hinges, weld on hinges, spring hinges and friction hinges.

-Spring stainless steel hinges are spring loaded hinges used for applications that require keeping a door or gate in a closed or open position for an extended period of time.
+- Spring loaded hinges used for applications that require keeping a door or gate in a closed or open position for an extended period of time.